 How Can We Achieve Racial Unity?

-From debates over immigration, religious diversity, and the controversial police shootings, the nation of America stands in need of racial unity throughout the general public.
+From debates over immigration, religious diversity, and the controversial police shootings, the nation of America stands in need of ethnic unity throughout the general public.
 The media driven responses to the events of Trayvon Martin, Michael Brown, Eric Garner and other similar incidents are not always helpful.
 Young people are wearing t-shirts with slanderous statements that incite violence against police officers.
 Cars are burning in the streets, rocks are flying, moms are crying, and the younger generation is watching.
 With the political season starting to heat up, many people are starting to suggest options and solutions to these growing problems.
 How can we achieve racial unity?

 Diversity Among Political Leaders Isn’t the Answer

 What can we learn from this scenario?
-We can learn that politics alone can’t solve the racial problems of America.
-Diversity among leaders will not bring about racial healing.
-President Obama has not provided such racial unity as our leader in America.
+We can learn that politics alone can’t solve the ethnic problems of America.
+Diversity among leaders will not bring about ethnic healing.
+President Obama has not provided such ethnic unity as our leader in America.
 Likewise, the city of Baltimore is governed by black leaders and that didn’t stop the citizens of their city from looting and burning buildings and cars under the statement of “inequality.”
 The problem is not the color of the skin.
 The issue is the condition of the heart.
 Politics and political leaders are unable to change the color of the skin and they can’t change the condition of the heart.

 The laws that govern our land matter.
 The leaders who enforce the laws and govern the people are important factors that we must not take for granted.
 To point out inconsistencies and the need for reform in sectors of government and cities as a whole is not wrong.
 In fact, it’s healthy to point out the problems and deal with the issues.
 However, all responses to the problems we face must be acted out in harmony with the laws.
 What isn’t healthy is to foster a thug mentality or a rogue and rebellious subculture that views the government and police officers as the enemy of the people.
 Wearing t-shirts with rebellious and slanderous slogans about police officers isn’t the answer.